-In January 2020, we released The Events Calendar 5.0 with a substantial redesign of our calendar views.
+In January 2020, we released The Events Calendar 5.0, which included a substantial redesign of our calendar views.
 We called the upgraded views “V2”.
-We supported and maintained both V2 and the pre-5.0 legacy views (“V1”) until August of 2021, when we officially ended support for V1.
-The time has now come for us to finish the transition.
-With Events Calendar 6.0, we will fully remove the plugin’s legacy views.
+We supported and maintained both V2 and the pre-5.0 legacy views (“V1”) until August 2021, when we officially ended support for V1.
+As of The Events Calendar 6.0, we have fully removed the plugin’s legacy views.

-If you are already using the updated V2 views, this change will not impact your site.
-However, if you are still using the legacy V1 views, updating to The Events Calendar 6.0 will automatically switch your site to using the updated views.
-Anyone using V1 should first test this update on a staging site to troubleshoot potential issues.
+If you were already using the updated V2 views, this change does not impact your site.
+However, if you are using the legacy V1 views when you update to The Events Calendar 6.0, your site is automatically switched to using the updated views.

-Why are you removing the V1 legacy views?
+Why did you remove the V1 legacy views?

 The new V2 views are not just a redesign; they’re a whole new foundation.
 This new codebase adheres to higher coding standards.
 It has improved performance, security, and customizability.
 The templates are smaller and more manageable and feature more filters, actions, and granular control.

-TL;DR – The V1 views have outgrown their usefulness, and keeping them prevented us from maintaining and improving The Events Calendar and our other plugins.
+TL;DR – The V1 views outgrew their usefulness and keeping them prevented us from maintaining and improving The Events Calendar and our other plugins.

 How are the V2 views different from V1?